pebble-dev/mobile-app/README.md

 2. [Setup flutter in the IDE of your choice](https://flutter.dev/docs/get-started/editor)
 3. Pull this repo and open it in the IDE set up in step 2

+## Building mappings

+To build all the mappings in this project (such as entity <> map mapping for SQL), you have to run the following command:

+`flutter pub run build_runner build`

 ## Building pigeons

 Type safe communication between Flutter and native code is performed